 Session replays

 Session replays help you uncover the why behind user interactions.
-For example, if you notice a drop-off in a key funnel, you can pull up replays of those sessions to see exactly what users were experiencing.
+For example, if you notice a drop-off in a key funnel, you can pull up replays of those sessions to see exactly what users were experiencing and identify areas for product improvements.

 I took a closer look at Pendo and Fullstory’s session replay capabilities, and here’s what I found: